-I lean on my pantry a lot when I'm not training for triathlons, so I knew it would be even more critical when regularly spending upwards of 15 to 18 hours a week runnings, biking, and swimming.
-There were so many foods kept my husband and I well fed, but these are the 10 pantry staples we would have been utterly lost (and hungry) without.
+I lean on my pantry a lot when I'm not training for triathlons, so I knew it would be even more critical when regularly spending upwards of 15 to 18 hours a week running, biking, and swimming.
+There were so many foods that kept me and my husband well-fed, but these are the 10 pantry staples we would have been utterly lost (and hungry) without.

 When I think about pantry staples, it's so much more than the cabinet of canned and dry goods.
 I see it as the larger assortment of core foods my husband and I eat week in and week out.
 It's made up of dry goods, refrigerator staples, and freezer staples.
 Essentially, it's everything except fresh produce.

 Mixed with whole-milk Greek yogurt or kefir, fresh berries, and chia seeds, overnight oats were my grab-and-go breakfast savior.
 Most importantly, whole oats are a key ingredient in the homemade energy bites that carried me through long training days and ultimately the Ironman.